Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: Analysis of the Results

 The dependence of the ratio $A_\mathrm{d}(C)/A_\mathrm{d}(C=0)$ on the centrifugal parameter is shown in figure \ref{Ad_vs_C}.

-It is seen that the behaviour of the ratio is changed at $C=0.3$: it falls as $(1-C)^2$ at $0.1<C<0.3$ then becomes nearly constant at $0.3 \leq C \leq 0.9 $.
-Then it jumps up at $C=1$.
-At very small $C$, the behaviour is close to $1-C$ law, which coincides with the one obtained in the diffusion approach for a parabolic potential.
+It is seen from the figure that the behavior of the ratio is changed at $C=0.3$: it falls as $(1-C)^2$ at $0 \lesssim C \lesssim 0.3$ then it becomes nearly constant at $0.3 \lesssim C \lesssim 0.8 $.
+Finaly, the ratio starts to grow at $C \gtrsim 0.8 $ and becomes larger than unity at $C>1$.
+The last four points lie outside the the upper bound of the vertical axis and, therefore, they are not shown in the figure.
+Because the value of $L_\mathrm{d}$ is necessary for calculation of $A(z)$ (see (\ref{Az})), the asymptotic acceptance $A_\mathrm{d}$ could not be found for $C>1.2$.

+Examples of trajectories with large channeling segments are shown in figure \ref{traj}.
+In the case of a small centrifugal parameter, $C=0.2$, the trajectory oscillates around the minimum of the continuous potential.
+The amplitude and the phase of the oscillations are fluctuating due to the incoherent scattering.
+Nonetheless, the oscillation pattern is clearly seen.

+No oscillations are observed at a large centrifugal parameter, $C=1.025$.
+Instead, the particle is being randomly scattered.
+The channeling segment of a trajectory can be much larger than average, if random scatterings happen to keep the particle in the region of the gentlest slope of the centrifugally modified continuous potential $U_\mathrm{c.f.}(\upsilon)$ defined by (\ref{Ucf}) (cf. figure \ref{PlotUcf}).
+Exactly this case is shown in the lower panel of figure \ref{traj}.

+The cases $C<1$ and $C>1$ seem to look completely different if one thinks about them in terms of the continuous potential approximation.
+Indeed, the channeling of the particle would continue indefinitely long at $C<1$ if one considers the continuous potential and neglects the incoherent collisions.
+In contrast, all the particles would dechannel quickly if one uses the same approximation at $C>1$.
+The effect of the incoherent collisions seems to be opposite in these two cases.
+They result into dechanneling of the projectiles at $C<1$.
+On the other hand, the incoherent scattering prevents a substantial fraction of projectiles from immediate dechanneling at $C>1$.
+These projectiles form the exponential tail that is seen in figure \ref{ch0} for $C=1.025$.

+Surprisingly, there is no abrupt transition between these two seemingly different pictures.
+The behavior of the curves in figures \ref{ch0}, \ref{Ld} and \ref{Ad} is qualitatively the same for $C<1$ and $C>1$.
+No singularity is seen at $C=1$ in figures \ref{Ld_vs_C} and \ref{Ad_vs_C}.
+Separation of the projectile scattering into coherent and incoherent contributions that led us to two different pictures seems to be misleading in this situation.

+One might wonder whether the term 'channeling' is eligible in the case $C>1$.
+Indeed, there is no potential barriers between the channels.
+Therefore, the notion of channel becomes purely geometrical rather than physical.
+Still, there is a measurable physical effect that legitimize using the word channeling in the 'supercritical' regime $C>1$.

+The transverse momentum of projectile $p_{y}$ averaged over all simulated trajectories, regardless whether they are channeling or dechanneled, is plotted in figure $p_{y}$ versus the longitudinal coordinate $z$.
+It is seen that a bent crystal preserves its guiding properties even at $C>1$.
+Moreover, a small steering effect is present even at $C=1.5$, although the values of $L_\mathrm{d}$ and $A_\mathrm{d}$ could not be determined in this case.

+At the same time, one has to conclude that the 'supercritical channeling' is not the most interesting case from the practical point of view.
+Electron beams can be steered more effectively using bent crystal channels with moderate values of the centrifugal parameter $C=0.2$--$0.3$.